facebook/react-native-website/docs/appstate.md

 <block class="endBlock syntax" />

 This example will only ever appear to say "Current state is: active" because the app is only visible to the user when in the `active` state, and the null state will happen only momentarily.
+If you want to experiment with the code we recommend to use your own device instead of embedded preview.

 ---